-City Works is a monthly news magazine program produced by the CUNY School of Labor and Urban Studies (SLU) in collaboration with CUNY TV and hosted by Laura Flanders.
-The show’s mission is to create is a visual and thematic presentation of work, workers and worker organizations, employing topical examinations of the changing nature of work, tributes to unsung heroes, and analysis of the enduring challenges faced by workers.
-The show will spotlight the vast array of occupations of working people across New York City, and explore individual and collective efforts to make a better life for workers and a more prosperous and equitable society.
+City Works is a monthly news magazine program produced by the Murphy Institute at CUNY School of Labor and Urban Studies (SLU) in collaboration with CUNY TV and hosted by Laura Flanders.
+The show’s mission is to create a visual and thematic presentation of work, workers, and worker organizations.
+Episodes include topical examinations of the changing nature of work, tributes to unsung heroes, and analysis of the enduring challenges faced by workers.
+The show spotlights the vast array of occupations of working people across New York City, and explores individual and collective efforts to make a better life for workers and a more prosperous and equitable society.

 Air Time City Works airs Mon. – Thur. at 12 noon (new episodes premiere on the first Monday of the month).